ivelum/djangoql/README.rst

         pass

-Using together with a standard Django admin search
+Using DjangoQL with the standard Django admin search
 --------------------------------------------------

-If you define ``search_fields`` on your ModelAdmin class, DjangoQL integration would automatically recognize this and let users choose between a standard Django search (that you specified with ``search_fields``) and Advanced Search with DjangoQL.
+DjangoQL will recognize if you have defined search_fields in your ModelAdmin class, and doing so will allow you to choose between a standard Django search (as specified by search fields) and an advanced search with DjangoQL.
 Example:

 .. code:: python